 Workers now receive sick pay, which can be used as paid time off if they are absent due to illness or injury, Mehta wrote.
 “Additionally, any full-service or in-store shopper can receive up to 14 days of extended pay if you’re diagnosed with COVID-19 or placed in individual mandatory isolation or quarantine,” he noted.

 Hiring will occur across North America, with Instacart expecting to hire 54,000 new shoppers in California and 27,000 new shoppers in New York.
 But Sidehusl says the pay structure can be “obtuse,” as it’s based on factors like how far its shoppers drive and commissions for each item bought.

 Walmart: 150,000 hires

-Walmart here.)to keep up with demand from shoppers who are stocking up during the coronavirus pandemic.
-(Walmart’s hiring website can be found
+Walmart plans to hire 150,000 temporary workers to keep up with demand from shoppers who are stocking up during the coronavirus pandemic.
+(Walmart’s hiring website can be found here.)